smbutterfield/ibmt17-18/_23-pc-set-manipulation/c1-tx-primeform.md

 Notice the notation of prime form.
 For this we use parentheses only with no commas.
 (All of the notation that we use for pc sets -- unordered, normal, and prime forms -- was standardized by Joseph Straus in his *Introduction to Post-tonal Theory*.)

+## Finding prime form for any pc set

+Now that you understand the goal of prime form -- finding one pc set to represent all transpositions and inversions -- let's try another one to see if we can develop a step-by-step process for finding prime form of any pc set.
+Try finding the prime form of the following tetrachord.
+Remember that you need to check the inversions as well.

+(4,t,8,3)

+Hopefully you came to the answer of (0157)

+To find prime form, you:
+1. Put the pc set into normal form.
+2. Transpose that set to begin with 0.
+    - Remember this pc set, because it will be one of two possible options at the end of the process
+3. Invert your pc set.
+    - You may use either the normal form of the original or the reduced version that begins with 0.
+They will get you to the same answer.
+4. Put the new pc set into normal form.
+5. Transpose this new pc set to begin with 0.
+6. Compare the two pc sets that begin with 0 using the tie-breaker system that we outlined for identifying normal form.
+    - These are the final forms taken from steps 2 and 5.
+    - You will always end with a pc set that begins with 0.
+7. Notate your prime form using parentheses and no commas.

+## Symmetrical set classes

+What could reduce the number of pc sets within a set class?
+Write out all unique inversions and transpositions for the two following pc sets for examples that deviate from the standard possibility of twenty-four unique permutations.
+What causes these to have so many less pc sets in the set class?
+- (048)
+- (0158)

+The number of pc sets in a set class can be reduced if the pc set is symmetrical: augmented triads, diminished seventh chords, the whole tone scale, and the octatonic scales are all symmetrical set classes with less than twenty-four unique pc sets, but there are many others that have symmetry reducing the number of pc sets in the set class.